dorkodu/sage/paper/4 -- Type System.md

     - represents a specific business logic related to an Entity type.
     - is identified by a *string* name.
     - is a function
-        - that can be called with a query *(And the query is passed as a parameter to it, just like an attribute resolver function.
+        - that can be called with a query *(And the reference value is passed as a parameter to it, just like an attribute resolver function.
 The only difference is that an act does not yield a value.)*.

 - #### Links